Azure/iot-edge-opc-proxy/readme.md

 ## Proxy Host

-While the Proxy module can be hosted by a Gateway built using the Field gateway SDK, the ```proxyd``` executable is an alternative host which can be configured from the command line.
+While the Proxy module can be hosted by a Gateway built using Azure IoT Edge, the ```proxyd``` executable is an alternative host which can be configured from the command line.
 An IoT Hub connection string can be provided via the
 ```-c```, ```-C``` or ```-s``` command line arguments or through the ```_HUB_CS ``` environment variable (which allows you
 to run the host without any command line arguments).